July 2000 (Part 1)

 Your exquisite movements are wonderful.
-Your Taiji-like movements approach what many modern Taiji masters hope to attain, but cannot!.
+Your Taiji-like movements approach what many modern Taiji masters hope to attain, but cannot!

-If you read Taijiquan classics you will find that many great masters in the past mentioned that at the highest level in Taijiquan, one uses the mind to move energy, and energy to move the form.
+If you read Taijiquan classics you will find that many great masters in the past mentioned that at the highest level in Taijiquan, one uses the mind to move energy, and energy to move form.

 Because most people today perform Taiji without the benefit of chi kung, they cannot achieve what the past masters did.
 Consequently they mistakenly think that such statements like mind moving energy, and energy moving form, as only myths.
 Isn't it wonderful that you are approaching the level of the past masters!

 The only problem I have is that I still have very little energy and can feel very tired a lot of the time.
-I'm not sure if it is because of a deviation in practice or maybe it is normal
+I'm not sure if it is because of a deviation in practice or maybe it is normal.

 You feel you have little energy because now you are at the stage of cleansing.
 In other words, the energy flow you have generated in your chi kung training is mainly used to clear away energy blockage that you accumulated in the past.
 This is normal, and you have no deviation.

 You may at times feel some pain as the energy flow clears away the blockage.
-When you energy blockage is cleared, you will progress to the next stage of building, whereby you will increase your energy level.
+When your energy blockage is cleared, you will progress to the next stage of building, whereby you will increase your energy level.